HiwarkhedePrasad/ByteWise/README.md

+## ByteWise — C/C++ Struct Analyzer for VS Code

+ByteWise helps C/C++ developers understand and optimize the memory layout of their `struct`s.
+It visualizes field sizes, alignment, padding, and suggests reordering to reduce memory usage.
+An interactive webview shows a byte-accurate layout with quick actions to export, copy, and apply optimized definitions.

 ---
-# ByteWise VS Code Extension

-ByteWise is a VS Code extension designed to help C/C++ developers understand and optimize the memory layout of their `struct`s.
-It provides insights into struct sizing, padding, and potential memory savings through reordering.
----

 ## Features

-- **Struct Analysis**: Analyze `struct` definitions in your C/C++ code to visualize their memory layout, including individual field sizes, padding, and total struct size.
+- **Struct analysis**: Parse and analyze `struct` definitions to compute field offsets, sizes, alignment, total size, and padding.
-- **Selection Analysis**: Analyze only a selected portion of your code for `struct` definitions.
+- **Selection and file analysis**: Analyze just your selection or every `struct` in the active file.
-- **File Analysis**: Analyze all `struct`s within the active file and get a summary of total bytes, padding, and potential savings.
-- **Inline Hints (Hover)**: Hover over `struct` members to see their size and alignment information directly in the editor.
+- **Inline hints (hover)**: Hover a struct field to see size and alignment details in-editor.
-- **Optimization Diagnostics**: Get real-time VS Code diagnostics (warnings/information) highlighting `struct`s that can be optimized for memory savings due to padding.
+- **Optimization diagnostics**: Info diagnostics appear for structs with potential memory savings via reordering.
-- **Interactive Web View**: A dedicated web view panel displays a detailed, interactive breakdown of your `struct`s' memory layout.
-- **Settings Integration**: Customize ByteWise behavior through VS Code settings, including toggling inline hints and optimization diagnostics.
+- **Interactive webview**: Visual layout, field details, optimized ordering suggestions, and export tools.
+- **Actionable commands**: Copy optimized code, apply it into the editor, and export analysis to Markdown.
+- **Configurable**: Alignment, type sizes (embedded targets), inline hints, themes, and auto-analyze on save.

 ---

-## Getting Started

-### Installation
+## Installation

+### From the VS Code Marketplace

 1. Open VS Code.
 2. Go to the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X`).
-3. Search for "ByteWise".
+3. Search for "ByteWise - C/C++ Struct Analyzer".
-4. Click **Install**.
+4. Click Install.

+### From source

+1. Clone the repository.
+2. Run `npm install`.
+3. Open the folder in VS Code.
+4. Press F5 to launch an Extension Development Host.

 ### Usage